murchandamus/bips/bip-update-process.md

 given in such circumstances.
 Active Process BIPs may be modified indefinitely as long as a proposed modification has rough consensus per the same criteria.[^living-documents]

-#### Abandoned[^abandoned]
+#### Closed[^closed]

-A BIP that is _not in active use_, may be labeled Abandoned when its authors have stopped working on it, no longer recommend the proposed approach, or no longer pursue adoption of their completed proposal.
-The reason for moving the proposal to Abandoned should be recorded in the Changelog section in the same commit that updates the status.
+A BIP that is _not in active use_, may be labeled Closed when its authors have stopped working on it, no longer recommend the proposed approach, or no longer pursue adoption of their completed proposal.
+The reason for moving the proposal to Closed should be recorded in the Changelog section in the same commit that updates the status.

-##### Draft ↦ Abandoned
+##### Draft ↦ Closed

-BIP authors may decide on their own to change their BIP’s status from Draft to Abandoned.
-If a Draft BIP stops making progress, sees accumulated feedback unaddressed, or otherwise appears stalled for a year, the community may move the BIP to Abandoned unless the authors assert that they intend to continue work when contacted.
+BIP authors may decide on their own to change their BIP’s status from Draft to Closed.
+If a Draft BIP stops making progress, sees accumulated feedback unaddressed, or otherwise appears stalled for a year, the community may move the BIP to Closed unless the authors assert that they intend to continue work when contacted.

-##### Proposed ↦ Abandoned
+##### Proposed ↦ Closed

-BIPs that had attained the Proposed status, i.e. that had been recommended for adoption, may be moved to Abandoned per the authors’ announcement to the Bitcoin Development Mailing List after not being opposed within four weeks.
+BIPs that had attained the Proposed status, i.e. that had been recommended for adoption, may be moved to Closed per the authors’ announcement to the Bitcoin Development Mailing List after not being opposed within four weeks.
 To successfully oppose the move, at least one of the opposers must become BIP author for the BIP to remain Proposed.
-A BIP can also be moved to Abandoned by the community if it has had Proposed status for at least one year, there is no evidence of it being in active use, and its authors do not object or fail to respond, unless a new author volunteers within four weeks.
+A BIP can also be moved to Closed by the community if it has had Proposed status for at least one year, there is no evidence of it being in active use, and its authors do not object or fail to respond, unless a new author volunteers within four weeks.

-##### Active ↦ Abandoned
+##### Active ↦ Closed

-A BIP may evolve from Active to Abandoned when it is no longer in active use.
+A BIP may evolve from Active to Closed when it is no longer in active use.
 Any community member may initiate this Status update by announcing it to the mailing list, and proceed if no objections have been raised for four weeks.

-##### Abandoned ↦ Draft
+##### Closed ↦ Draft

-The Abandoned status is generally intended to be a final status for BIPs.
+The Closed status is generally intended to be a final status for BIPs.

-If BIP authors decide to make another attempt at a previously abandoned proposal, it is generally recommended to create a new proposal.
+If BIP authors decide to make another attempt at a previously Closed BIP, it is generally recommended to create a new proposal.
 (Obviously, the authors may borrow any amount of inspiration or actual text from any prior BIPs as licensing permits.)
 The authors should take special care to address the issues that caused the prior attempt’s abandonment.
-Even if the prior attempt had been assigned a number, the new BIP will generally be assigned a distinct number, unless it is obvious that the new attempt directly continues work on the same idea, in which case it may be reasonable to return the Abandoned BIP to Draft status.
+Even if the prior attempt had been assigned a number, the new BIP will generally be assigned a distinct number, unless it is obvious that the new attempt directly continues work on the same idea, in which case it may be reasonable to return the Closed BIP to Draft status.

 ### Changelog